Google Removing Mobile Friendly label and launching a new update named Mobile Intrusive Interstitial Pop up ads: Jan-2017

 - Using a layout where the above-the-fold portion of the page appears similar to a standalone interstitial, but the original content has been inlined underneath the fold.

-But there are some exception for some pop ups such as asking for Legal notices, login dialogue boxes and banners that don’t take more than 15% of the mobile screen and easily dismissible Pop ups were all unaffected in this Mobile Intrusive Interstitial Penalty.
+But there is some exception for some pop-ups such as asking for Legal notices, login dialogue boxes, and banners.
+These Pop-ups that don’t take more than 15% of the mobile screen and easily dismissible Pop-ups were all unaffected in this Mobile Intrusive Interstitial Penalty.

 Google in their official Webmasters Central Blog says: